The Walking Dead started as a comic book series and has become a full-on cultural phenomenon when it became an AMC television show.

 In Grantville, guests can stay in Morgan’s apartment from the “Clear” episode, albeit the one next door from the one actually used for the show.
 The sprawling space has its own kitchen and Dead-themed bedrooms.

-In Haralson, stay in this funky A-frame cabin near some of the best Walking Dead locations.
-TownePlace Suites in Newnan is a good option near the highway.
-In Griffin, the Comfort Inn & Suites is cozy, as is this downtown loft with roof access.
 Enjoy the privacy of a carriage house in Fayetteville.
-And on Jekyll Island, stay in luxury at the Jekyll Island Club Resort or “rough it” like the Oceanside group at the Jekyll Island Campground.
+And on Jekyll Island, stay in luxury at the Jekyll Island Club Resort (review here) or “rough it” like the Oceanside group at the Jekyll Island Campground.

 Use our link to get a discount on your first Airbnb stay.